 - present recommendations to stakeholder

-2. Analyse Client Problems and Create Solutions – Analysing & Solving Problems
+2. Analyse Client Problems and Create Solutions – Problem Solving Skills course

 - use standardised methodology for identifying and defining problems